8051Enthusiast/yabo/doc/intro.md

 `if` patterns can be combined with `and` and `or`, like `multiple_choice if a and c or b and d`.
 Parens are not allowed to keep it in disjunctive normal form for easier semantic analysis.

+### `then` and `else`
+There are two binary operators, `then` and `else`, that allow handling backtracking within one expression.
+`a then b` evaluates `a` and if it doesn't fail, evaluates `b` and returns the value of `b`.
+`a else b` evaluates `a` and if it succeeds, returns the value of `a`, otherwise evaluates `b` and returns the value of `b`.
+`then` has lower precedence than `else`, so it can essentially be used to replicate `if` statements:
+`x if 0 then foo else bar` would evaluate `foo` if `x` is `0`, and `bar` otherwise.

 Recursive Structures and Thunks
 -------------------------------
-One unusual aspect of yabo is the absence of arbitrarily deep recursive values.
+One unusual aspect of yabo is the absence of recursive values.
 This makes yabo turing incomplete as every type can only contain finitely many values.
-However precisely this is what allows yabo to avoid allocations and garbage collection.
+However this is precisely what allows yabo to avoid allocations and garbage collection.

+There is however a pointer-like construct that allows indirection, called a thunk.
+When we parse a `u16l` what is returned is not actually the value itself but is a thunk containing all the arguments to the `u16l` parser.
+The arguments to the `u16l` consist of just the `[u8]` at the current position, which is represented by a pair of pointers most of the time.
+The type of this thunk is `u16l` (which is different to the type of the parser `u16l`, which is actually `[u8] *> u16l` - one `u16l` is a value, and the other a type).
+Values of type `u16l` can be used in any place where an `int` is expected, as `u16l` is a subtype of `int`.

 How does one define recursive structures then?
 As an example, take a contiguous recursive list: